RashadTanjim/RashadTanjim/README.md

 > Jr. Software Engineer, Programming Hero <br />
 > Graduate Teaching Assistant, North South University, Dhaka, Bangladesh <br />
-> Interest fields: Artificial Intelligence, Software Engineering, Cloud Computing.
+> Interested fields: Machine Learning, Software Engineering, Cloud Computing & Distributed System.

 Howdy, This is Rashad Tanjim.
 I am a Full-Stack developer having 2 years of experience in this field of developing & designing apps and websites.
 I have completed my graduation on B.S. in Computer Science & Engineering from North South University (NSU).
 My major studying field was on Machine Learning & Data Science and the minor was on Computer Networks & Software Engineering.